 Can anyone who grew up in Britain shed some light?
 Did you spend Halloween terrified indoors, like Gaiman?
 Is he serious or just kidding around?
 Comment below to let me know!

 This article was posted on Monday, October 31st, 2005 at 11:25 pm and is filed under Authors, Halloween, Holidays Around the World, Neil Gaiman.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Halloween in England”